 - C: Statute of limitations (time to collect debt ran out)

 - E: Debt relief from probate

 - F: By agreement.
-This is the code you will see if your debt was cancelled as part of a debt settlement
+This is the code you will see if your debt was canceled as part of a debt settlement

 - G: Creditor’s decision or policy to stop collections

 - H: Expiration of nonpayment testing period

 - I: Intermediate debt cancellation before one of the events described above